Tour Ground Zero with the brother of 9/11 hero FDNY Capt. Billy Burke, Jr.

 FDNY Memorial Wall

-Located at Ladder 10, Engine 10, across the street from the memorial, it is a gift of Holland & Knight, LLP, to honor partner Gary Winuk, a volunteer firefighter from Jericho, LI, who rushed to the WTC to help and perished.
-After leaving a message of gratitude, I was invited by Holland & Knight to speak as a family member at the dedication, June, 2008.
+At “Ten House,” Ladder 10, Engine 10, firehouse, across from the southeast corner of the memorial.
+A gracious gift of Holland & Knight, LLP, in honor of law partner Gary Winuk, 40, a volunteer firefighter and EMT from Jericho, LI, it lists the names of the 343 firefighters who gave all, and depicts their efforts.
+On 9/11, Winuk grabbed his EMT bag and rushed from his nearby office to the WTC to help.
+He died in the collapse of the south Tower.
+After leaving a message of gratitude, I was invited by Holland & Knight to speak as a family member at the dedication, June 6, 2006.
+Hear inspirational stories of some of the men whose names are inscribed on that wall.

-While on the 27th floor of 1 WTC, the north tower, and aware of the collapse of the south tower, Billy radioed his men a few floors below and ordered them to evacuate.
+While on the 27th floor of 1 WTC, the north tower, and aware of the collapse of the south tower, Capt.
+Burke radioed his men a few floors below and ordered them to evacuate.
 They offered to wait.

 “Keep going,” Billy told them, “I’m right behind you with two civilians.
 Meet at the rig.”

 The “two civilians” Billy was with was Ed Beyea, a quadriplegic trapped in his mechanized wheelchair in a tower with no working elevators, and Abe Zelmanowitz, his friend and co-worker.
-Before they could escape, 1 WTC collapsed and they perished with the other 2,746 innocents at the WTC, 9/11.
+Before they could escape, 1 WTC collapsed and Ed, Abe and Capt.
+Billy Burke perished with the other 2,746 innocents at the WTC, 9/11.

 Speaking with survivors whom Billy encountered at the WTC, I was able to piece together his entire incredible story.
 I learned how his leadership and decisive actions contributed to the survival of another dozen firefighters and several dozen office workers.